-The series of Callisto fly-bys can also be used to fulfil the scientific requirements related to Callisto science.
+The series of Callisto fly-bys can also be used to fulfill the scientific requirements related to Callisto science.
 There is a list of primary target areas shown shaded in red Figure 7-5.
-Some areas, like the high latitudes, both North and South, are well covered.
+Some areas, like the South region of Valhalla and Asgard, the South latitudes or Heimdall are well covered.

-Figure 7-5: Callisto groundtraks of the fly-bys from 8C1 to 18C10
+Figure 7-5: Callisto groundtracks of the fly-bys from 8C2 to 16C10